wmutschl/mutschler.dev/content/apple/macos-post-install.md

 ### Communication

 #### Mattermost (free)
-Our Dynare team communication is happening via Mattermost which can be easily [downloaded and installed](https://mattermost.com/download/#).
+Our Dynare team communication is happening via Mattermost which can be easily [installed via the Mac App Store](https://mattermost.com/download/#).
 Connect the server and log in.
 The preferences are synced from the server, but better safe than sorry, I double check the preferences.

 #### Skype (free)
 I use Skype to communicate with work colleagues.
-The Apple Silicon installer for Skype can be installed from their [website](https://www.skype.com/de/get-skype/).
+The Skype Insider Program offers a native Apple Silicon variant of Skype and can be [downloaded here](https://www.skype.com/de/insider/).
 Open skype, log in and set up audio and video.
-Start a meeting and try out to share the screen, this will open a prompt to also enable `Screen Sharing` in `Security & Privacy` settings, which I enable.
+Start a meeting and try out to share the screen, this will open a prompt to also enable `Screen Recording` in `Security & Privacy` settings, which I enable.

 #### Zoom (free via university, otherwise 14.99€/month)
 I use Zoom mostly for work meetings and teaching, but also the occasional private online gathering.
 Also my [booking appointments system](https://schedule.mutschler.eu) automatically creates Zoom links.
 The software can be installed from their [website](https://zoom.us/download).
 Choose the installer for Apple Silicon/M1.
 Open zoom, log in and set up audio and video, and any other settings.
-Start a meeting and try out to share the screen, this will open a prompt to also enable `Screen Sharing` in `Security & Privacy` settings, which I enable.
+Start a meeting and try out to share the screen, this will open a prompt to also enable `Screen Recording` in `Security & Privacy` settings, which I enable.

-#### Microsoft Teams (free via university, otherwise x€/month)

 ### Multimedia